JamilaQa/emerald-tech-lab/README.md

 ## 🌟 Features

-- **Interactive AI Chat**: Ask questions about the property and expertise through an intelligent chat interface -**Property Marketing and Digital Listing Presentation**:  crafted with UI that works seamlessly across all devices
+- **Interactive AI Chat**: Ask questions about the property and expertise through an intelligent chat interface
+- **Property Marketing and Digital Listing Presentation**:  crafted with UI that works seamlessly across all devices
 - **Automated content creation for listings and outreach**: Smooth, real-time AI responses using OpenAI's API
 - **Client communication systems**: Always have an answer to a question
 - **Project Showcase**: Detailed overview of experience in residential, commercial, and real estate finance